MariagraziaAlastra/Tutorializr/README.md

 Tutorializr
 ===========

-Tutorializr is an editor for tutorials (right now it's possible to create only HTML + CSS tutorials).
+Tutorializr is a tutorial maker (only HTML + CSS tutorials can be created, right now).
 It's still in alpha, many more features to come!

 TODO list (remainder for myself) :
 ----------------------------------